$\otimes$-Frobenius functors and exact module categories: functors

 Note that there is a strong monoidal functor $\mathrm{res}\colon\Z(\D)\longrightarrow\Z(\FDF)$ given by restricting the half-braiding to objects of the form $F(c)$.
 Using this, we obtain the lax monoidal functor:

 Since $F\dashv F^{\ra}$ is a monoidal adjunction between rigid monoidal categories, by \cite[Cor.~4.11]{flake2024projection}, the functor $\Z(F^\ra)'$ becomes a braided lax monoidal functor.
-Then we obtain the followin result which may be considered as a generalization of Proposition~\ref{prop:tensor-Frob-ra-FrobMon}.
+Then we obtain the following result which may be considered as a generalization of Proposition~\ref{prop:tensor-Frob-ra-FrobMon}.

 \begin{corollary} Let $F\colon\C\longrightarrow\D$ be a \Frob functor.
 Then, the induced functor $\Z(F^{\ra})'$ from \eqref{eq:tilde-Z-F-ra} is endowed with a $($braided$)$ Frobenius monoidal structure. \end{corollary} \begin{proof} The functor $\mathrm{res}$ is strong monoidal and therefore Frobenius monoidal.
 Moreover, by Theorem~\ref{thm:tFrob-char}, $\Z(F^\ra)$ is Frobenius monoidal.
 As Frobenius monoidal functors compose, the claim follows. \end{proof}